vuejs/rfcs/active-rfcs/0000-vuex-module-api.md

 1. `mapXXX` helpers cannot know the type of module assets,
 2. It is impossible to deal with namespace string on type level and
 3. typing store instance is too complicated as it has nested structure and needs strinc concatnation on type level.

+To solve these problem, we utilize a module object which is fully typed by class-style syntax.
+And automatically resolve namespace string in the module object.

 # Detailed design